jsith90/capstone-project/README.md

 - __User Bookings Portal and Customer Bookings Page__

   - The User Bookings portal displays user information at the top and bookings as cards on individual pages, with the option to cancel or update bookings (as long as the booking is not on the same day the user is accessing the page) displayed in the card.
 If these options are not displayed, bookings will instead display with a message informing the user how to contact the bar should they need to make any last minute changes to their booking.
 The Customer Bookings page for superusers displays all customer bookings in a table, with all the relevant information – including any special requirements.
-Both pages display correctly, with the delete and edit bookings buttons and update details and passowrd buttons all correctly displaying their corresponding modals when clicked.
+Both pages display correctly, with the delete and edit bookings buttons and update details and password buttons all correctly displaying their corresponding modals when clicked.

 ![User Bookings Pages](/documentation/user-bookings.png)
 ![User Bookings Pages](/documentation/same-day-bookings.png)